 We would like to share some information relating to funeral arrangements and funeral services during this difficult time.
 You can call any of our funeral homes to speak to us if you need to ask any questions or require any help.

-At present we are keeping our funeral homes open, but we respectfully ask you to only visit us if it is essential.
+We have carried out comprehensive risk assessments across all our branches and are a Covid secure business.
+At present, we are keeping our funeral homes open, but we respectfully ask that if you have to attend that you please call us in advance.
+We can then ensure that you will not be coming into contact with any other families.
 Much of the following weighs heavily on our hearts at this time.
 We are used to working with families to create unique funeral services to reflect the life of the deceased, and we understand that these restrictions are incredibly difficult for the families that we serve.

-Where possible we are encouraging people to arrange a funeral via email or Skype or over the telephone.
+Where possible we are encouraging people to arrange a funeral via email, Zoom, Skype or over the telephone.
 We can accommodate those who cannot physically attend the funeral arrangement by setting up a conference call which allows people from different households to telephone in to be part of the discussions and decision making.
 We can email or post any documentation or literature to you.

-Most crematoria are currently recommending that a maximum of ten people can attend a service.
-This ideally should be made up from immediate family members who are not in any of the high-risk categories and are not self-isolating.
-The immediate family have been identified as follows:
+It is still important that people attending a funeral should be made up of members who are not in any of the high-risk categories and are not self-isolating.

-If you are to have a burial for your loved one, you can currently have a graveside service.
+If you are to have a burial for your loved one, churches are now open to have services in.
+It’s impossible to say how many people are able to attend as each church is responding individually, largely based on the size and seating availability.
+You can also still have a graveside service.
 We can provide a music player, service sheets and most of the service can be held here.

-During any funeral service you attend, please remember to stay two metres apart from anyone who does not live within your household.
-Also refrain from making physical contact with anyone outside of your household which we understand is extremely difficult at such an emotional time.
+During any funeral service you attend, please remember to stay mindful of social distancing and household mixing rules which we understand is extremely difficult at such an emotional time.

 Where possible we are recommending the use of webcasting/live streaming of the funeral service (using professional or personal devices).
 This enables other mourners to still ‘virtually attend’ without putting themselves and others at risk of harm.
 There may also be the possibility of a recording the service.
 Please talk to your funeral arranger about this.